Tesho Akindele

-Tesho Akindele (born March 31, 1992) is a Canadian former professional soccer player.
+Tesho Akindele (born March 31, 1992) is a Canadian and American former professional soccer player.
+He spent most of his career with FC Dallas and Orlando City SC in Major League Soccer (MLS).

 Club career

 Early career

 Tesho Akindele was born in Canada to a Nigerian father and a Canadian mother and moved with his family to the US at the age of eight.
 He grew up in Thornton, Colorado, and was a standout for Northglenn High School, turning down an offer to join the Colorado Rapids academy at the age of 17 to focus on academics.

 Akindele played four years of college soccer at the Colorado School of Mines, where he became the school's all-time goals leader with 76 goals scored and was a four-time All-American.
 He ranked second in the nation in goals scored in 2012 with 22 and was named a First Team NSCAA All-American and the 2012 RMAC Offensive Player of the Year for his efforts.
 Also an NSCAA First Team All-American and the RMAC Freshman of the Year in 2010, Akindele was the first player in the history of his school's conference to score three consecutive hat tricks.

 Akindele also made a single appearance for USL PDL club Real Colorado Foxes in 2013.